Quantum algorithms for equational reasoning: Results

-Despite the fact that the computational costs shown in Figure~\ref{fig:tn_resources} are consistent with polynomial scaling, our analysis is currently limited to systems of size up to $L = 100$, constrained by the computational effort required to simulate larger instances.
+Although the computational costs shown in Figure~\ref{fig:tn_resources} are consistent with polynomial scaling, our analysis is currently limited to systems of size up to $L = 100$, constrained by the computational effort required to simulate larger instances.
 As a result, Figure~\ref{fig:tn_resources} alone may not fully capture the asymptotic behavior of the algorithm.
-To strengthen the case for a polynomial scaling for the string rewriting system in the exam, we turn to the entanglement structure of the orbit states, which reflects the correlations induced by the underlying rewriting system.
-In an open one-dimensional chain, the entanglement between two adjacent regions can be quantified by the entropy of the squared Schmidt coefficients $|\lambda_i|^2$ obtained from a bipartition at position $l$.
-A higher entanglement implies a larger number of significant singular values, which directly impacts the bond dimension $\chi$ required for an accurate matrix product state (MPS) approximation.
-As shown in Figure~\ref{fig:tn_entanglement}, the maximum entanglement entropy across all bipartitions increases logarithmically with both the system size (Panel~a) and the size of the largest bipartition of the system (Panel~b).
-Moreover, for each bipartition, the Schmidt singular values exhibit an exponential decay (Panel~c).
+To strengthen the case for a polynomial scaling for the string rewriting system in the exam, we turn to the entanglement structure of the orbit states, which directly impacts the bond dimension $\chi$ required for an accurate MPS approximation.
+As shown in Figure~\ref{fig:tn_entanglement}, the maximum entanglement entropy across all bipartitions increases logarithmically with both the system size (Panel~A) and the size of the largest bipartition of the system (Panel~B).
+Moreover, for each bipartition, the Schmidt singular values exhibit an exponential decay (Panel~C).
 Together, these observations imply that the number of singular values required to achieve a high-fidelity approximation grows only polynomially with the bipartition size—and hence with the overall system size.
-This favorable entanglement structure supports the efficient representability of orbit states using MPS with a bond dimension that scales polynomially, further reinforcing the plausibility of an overall polynomial computational complexity.
+This favorable entanglement structure supports the efficient representability of orbit states using MPS with a bond dimension that scales polynomially.

-Another compelling indication of polynomial bond-dimension scaling arises from the analysis of the first spectral gap $\Delta_S$ of the Laplacian $\hat{L}_S$ in those system sizes where exact diagonalization is feasible.
-As shown in Figure~\ref{fig:first_gap}, we fit the gap data using both polynomial and exponential models.
-The polynomial fit yields smaller residuals, lending stronger support to a polynomial trend in the scaling of the gap—and consequently, in the simulation time.
-The observation of a nonvanishing, slowly decaying energy gap, combined with the locality of the interactions encoded in the Laplacian, suggests the absence of long-range correlations in the ground states.
-This, in turn, is consistent with the orbit states being efficiently approximable by MPS with a bond dimension that scales polynomially with the system size.
-This efficient classical representation might depend on the simple correlation structure induced by the specific rewriting system under consideration.